 Why should I study this subject?

 Physical Education develops biological knowledge of the human anatomy and applies this knowledge to human movement.
-Biomechanics link physics with biology when studying PE.
-You will learn about health.
-You will learn about the human body and within exercise physiology, you will learn how your body responds to exercise and training.
+Biomechanics link physics with biology when studying PE. you will learn about health and the human body and within exercise physiology, you will learn how your body responds to exercise and training.

 What are the entry requirements?

 What skills do I need